-- The Committee shall review the evaluation by the CEO of the performance of the Company’s direct reports to the CEO.
+- The Committee shall review the evaluation by the CEO of the performance of each executive officer reporting directly to the CEO.

-- The Committee shall review and approve the total compensation package for the Company’s direct reports to the CEO, including (a) annual base salaries, (b) performance-based bonuses, (c) long-term equity based compensation and (d) any perquisites that may be given.
+- The Committee shall review and approve the total compensation package for each executive officer reporting directly to the CEO, including (a) the annual base salary, (b) performance-based bonus, (c) long-term equity based compensation and (d) any perquisites that may be given.

 - The Committee shall annually review and make recommendations to the Board regarding the compensation of directors, including equity-based compensation.
 In making these recommendations, the Committee shall consider, among other things, the level of compensation provided to board members at comparable companies and the demands of Board membership.